seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 In both cases, the goal is to find that crossover point that minimizes both the number of branches, and the number of _kinds_ of branches (or things that are being branched on).

+When considering functions specifically, this manifests as the decision to inline or factor out a function body.
+Inlining can eliminate redundancy such as large parameter sets, whereas factoring out can reduce variable scopes, and both can eliminate control flow redundancy in surrounding code.

 ### Functions Decide _or_ Act, Not Both

 One generally thinks of a function as code that effects a change to something, but oftentimes the complexity instead comes in _choosing_ which change to make.
 Unless one or both of "decide" and "act" are simple, split them into separate functions, perhaps even one-use functions.
 This almost always yields a very clear separation of concerns that can be effectively tested and might enable some deduplication (e.g. multiple decisions that end up acting the same).

+You may have to introduce a new type if the decision cannot be represented as a primitive type.
+This is often a blessing in disguise; this new type will likely make it easier to identify which cases are meaningfully distinct and may point the way to a simpler implementation of either or both of the "decide" or "act" phases.

 In rare cases, making this change and noticing that many decisions boil down to the same act with tiny variations can lead to noticing that _all_ decisions boil down to the same act, which removes the "decide" part entirely.

+### Use Exhaustiveness Checking

+Instead of carefully inspecting whether every input type has as corresponding branch, make the type checker do it.
+Many languages have first-class exhaustiveness checking ([1](https://gibbok.github.io/typescript-book/book/exhaustiveness-checking/), [2](https://rustc-dev-guide.rust-lang.org/pat-exhaustive-checking.html), [3](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/controlflow/#Switch)...), so when you modify your type, which is the source of truth for what your code is capable of, the language ensures all usages are up-to-date.

+Exhaustiveness checking is so useful that I routinely reshape or augment existing types specifically so that they can fit the language's preferred style for it.
+This falls under "solve all problems once".
+Yes, I am an admitted [type system maximalist](https://brooker.co.za/blog/2020/06/23/code.html).

 ## Variable Scope